(A) Application processing definitions.

 (e) An authorized representative for the assistance group.

-(2) For other assistance groups identified on the application, an individual meeting one of the definitions provided in paragraph (E)(1) of this rule must sign and date the application in order to register the request for assistance for that assistance group.
-The county agency shall notify the potential assistance groups of this requirement in writing no later than one working day following the interview with the PIP or at the point the PIP informs the county agency of his or her decision, whichever comes earlier.
+(2) For other assistance groups identified on the application, an individual meeting one of the definitions provided in paragraph (E)(1) of this rule must sign the application in order to register the request for assistance for that assistance group.
+The county agency shall notify the potential assistance groups of this requirement in writing no later than one working day following the interview.

-(3) Since the interview may be scheduled after the actual date an application is submitted, and initial benefits are affected by the date of application, the county agency should provide a potential assistance group identified on the PIP's application an opportunity to sign and date the application as soon as possible.
+(3) Since the interview may be scheduled after the actual date an application is submitted, and initial benefits are affected by the date of application, the county agency should provide a potential assistance group identified on the application an opportunity to sign and complete the minimum application requirements described in paragraph (G)(1) of this rule as soon as possible.

 (F) What are the requirements for authorized representatives?